bilfar/blockchain-backend-ruby/README.md

 ## How to use
 Our Ruby back-end server has no user interface, although it needs to be run in conjunction with the web front-end.
 Please download or clone our repository, and navigate to the root directory.
+The following commands will install project dependencies and host our back-end on http://localhost:9292
 ```
-> bundle install # installs project dependencies
+> bundle install
->
+> rackup
 ```

 ### Initial MVP